-Barruel makes the following charge against the order of masons:

-"I saw masons, till then the most reserved, who freely and openly declared, 'Yes, at length the grand object of freemasonry is accomplished, equality and liberty; all men are equal and brothers; all men are free.
-[Monstrous.]
+Barruel makes the following charge against the order of masons:- "I saw masons, till then the most reserved, who freely and openly declared, 'Yes, at length the grand object of freemasonry is accomplished, equality and liberty; all men are equal and brothers; all men are free [Monstrous.]
 That was the whole substance of our doctrine, the object of our wishes, the whole of our grand secret.
-Sach was the language I heard fall from the most zealous masons, from those whom I have seen decorated with all the insignia of the deepest masonry, and who enjoyed the rights of venerable, to preside over lodges.
-I have heard them express themselves in this manner before those whom, masons could call the profane (uninitiated,) without requiring the smallest secrecy, either from the men or women present.
-They said it in a tone as if they wished all France should be acquainted with this glorious achievement of masonry.-(Vol. ii. p.
+Such was the language I heard fall from the most zealous masons, from those whom I have seed decorated with all the insignia of the deepest masonry, and who enjoyed the rights of venerable, to preside over lodges.
+I have heard them express themselves in this manner before those whom masons would call the profane (uninitiated,) without requiring the smallest secrecy, either from the men or women present.
+They said it in a tone as if they wished all France should be acquainted with this glorious achievement of masonry.-(Vol. ii., p.
 149.-Hartford ed.
 1799.)

-Barruel also extracts the following sentiment, from Condorcet's "Progress of the human mind," as worthy of reprobation.
-Condorcet speaking of the secret associations which existed in France, previously to the revolution, says, "They were the associations of those generous men who dare examine the foundations of all power or authority, and who revealed to the people the great truths, that their liberty is inalienable; that no prescription can exist in behalf of tyranny; that no convention can irrevocably sublect a nation to any particular family : that magistrates, whatever may be their titles, functions or powers, are only the officers, and not the masters of the people : that the people always preserve the right of revoking those powers emanating from them alone, whether they judge it has been abused, or consider it to be useless to continue them.
-In short, that the people have the right of punishing the abuse as well as well as of revoking the power."
+Barruel also extracts the following sentiments, from Condorest "Progress of the human mind," as worthy of reprobation.
+Condorest speaking of the secret associations which existed in France, previously to the revolution, says, "They were the associations of those generous men who dare examine the foundations of all power or authority, sal who revealed to the people the great truths, that their liberty is is alienable; that no prescription can exist in behalf of tyranny; that we convention can irrevocably subject a nation to any particular family; that magistrates, whatever may be their titles, functions or powers, are only the officers, and not the masters of the people; that the people along the content of the people is that the people along the content of the people is that the people along the content of the people is that the people along the content of the people is that the people along the content of the people is that the people along the content of the people is that the people along the content of the people is that the people along the content of the people is that the people along the content of the people is that the people is the peo ways preserve the right of revoking those powers emanating from them alone, whether they judge it has been abused, or consider it to be use-less to continue them.
+In short, that the people have the right of punishing the abuse as well as of revoking the power."

-"Thus we see (says Barruel,) Condorcet tracing back the germ at least of all the principles of the French revolution, to these secret associations, which he represents as the benefactors of nations."
+"Thus we see (says Barruel) Condorcet tracing back the germ at least of all the principles of the French revolution to these secret associations which he represents as the benefactors of nations."

-Had not masons a right equally with other citizens, to take part in the glorious cause of freeing their country from despotism?
-Was it not their duty, and would they not been infamous not to have done so?

-The American masons were as zealous, I believe, in the cause of their country in our revolution as other men, and have never, to my knowledge, as a distinct class, been reproached for it.
+Had not masons a right, equally with other citizens, to take part in the glorious cause of freeing their country from despotism?
+Was it not their duty, and would they not be infamous not to have done so?
+The American masons were as sealous, I believe, in the cause of their country in our revolution as other men, and have never, to my knowledge, as a distinct class, been reproached for it.

 The French revolution, however objectionable its course in some stages of its progress, and however unfortunate its termination, was holy and just.
-Its projectors and the French people as a nation, are no more responsible for the atrocities of Robespierre, than are the society of masons for the murder of Morgan.
+Its projectors and the French people as a nation, are no more responsible for the astrocities of Robespierre, than are the society of masons for the murder of Morgan.